Is Customer Communication Fractured?

-But when a consumer receives a message from an organization, they expect to be able to respond back to that company on the same channel.
+Nevertheless, when a consumer receives a message from an organization, they expect to be able to respond back to that company on the same channel.

-2-Way Text – For Instant Response
+2-Way Text – For an Instant Response

 In fact 2-way text is now available for Office 365, including Microsoft Teams and Skype for Business.
 So it’s never been easier for businesses to respond to customers fast.
 And respond to them on the channel they prefer.